PatrickColijn/dataV2-labs/module-2/MySQL-First-Queries/README.md

 **7. Take a look at the data you retrieved in question 5.
 Give some insights.**
+Facebook is the most rated app and probably therefor the most downloaded applications from the app store

 **8. Take a look at the data you retrieved in question 6.
 Give some insights.**
+The bible is the highest rated app based on it's rating and number of times rated

 **9. Now compare the data from questions 5 and 6.
 What do you see?**